Code-Institute-Submissions/Jonathan97-web-Brainteaser/README.md

 ### Media

-Use this space to provide attribution links to any images, videos, or audio files borrowed from online.
-A few examples have been provided below to give you some ideas.

-If you're the owner (or a close acquaintance) of all media files, then make sure to specify this.
-Let the assessors know that you have explicit rights to use the media files within your project.

-Ideally, you should provide an actual link to every media file used, not just a generic link to the main site!
-The list below is by no means exhaustive.
-Within the Code Institute Slack community, you can find more "free media" links by sending yourself the following command: `!freemedia`.

 | Source | Location | Type | Notes |
 | --- | --- | --- | --- |